cloudify-cosmo/getcloudify.org/guide/3.0/understanding-blueprints.md

 A portable type that has no implementation details.
 For examply `cloudify.types.host` is an abstract type.
 It doesn't have any implementation details advising the orchestrator how to materialize an instance of it on a particular environment.
 A portable type will declare an `interface` a set of hooks named `operations` that can be implemented by concrete types using a `operation` mapping to `plugin` methods.
 For example `cloudify.openstack.server` is an `Openstack` implementation of `cloudify.types.host` using a `plugin` that uses the `Nova` compute API.

 *  Abstract types are mainly used as marking interfaces for the user to know which type of compentent the concrete type represents

 *  Use concrete types with your blueprint to make them more easy to read.
 Use protable nodes ONLY if you plan to deploy the same blueprint on different clouds.
-*

-## Types and Type implementations

-While a node in the `blueprint` YAML file is often an instance of a portable abstract type, the user need to include another YAML file with concrete instances in the `blueprint` folder.
-This file will be used by the Orchestrator in a particular enviornment such as `OpenStack`.
-The concrete instances are called `type implementation` and they contain specific properties for the specific `node` in the blueprint they implement.

-So each `type implementation` block has a `type` property pointing to the concrete type it is an instance of (e.h. `cloudify.openstack.router`) and a `ref` property pointing to the `node id` it implements in the `blueprint`

 ## The lifecycle Interface
 The `cloudify.types.base_type` declares the `lifecycle` interface which all types inherit.
 This interface has the most essential installation and uninstallation hooks.
 The cloudify built-in `install` and `uninstall` workflows use these hooksto deploy and undeploy applications.